Methodology

 How we compute your checkout loss.

-Every report you generate uses the same formulas, applied per store.
+Every report uses the same formulas, applied per store.
 Here's what goes into the numbers, where the data comes from, and where the model has limits.

 01 · Data sources

-We aggregate public commerce signals across 1M+ stores: annual sales, payment technology stack, country, business size.
-Numbers are computed live per store at request time using the formulas below.
+We aggregate public commerce signals across 1M+ stores: annual sales, payment technology stack, country, and business size.
+Numbers are computed per store using the formulas below.

 Starter<$1Mn = 914,683